Bannerline: Plot

-Young Mike Perrivale (Keefe Brasselle) is an ambitious reporter for the Carravia Clarion, who resents being assigned to cover only social events and small stories.
-He takes the advice of his girlfriend, Richie Loomis (Sally Forrest), to interview Hugo Trimble (Lionel Barrymore), a beloved local history teacher and community gadfly.
-Trimble, in the hospital and fatally ill, regrets that he was unable to root out corruption in the city's government, which has been under the control of gangster Frankie Scarbine (J. Carrol Naish).
-To cheer up the dying man, Perrivale persuades his editor and publisher to publish a few copies of the paper with a false front page proclaiming that Scarbine has been indicted and the government leaders have resigned.
+Young Mike Perrivale is an ambitious reporter for the Clarion who resents being assigned to cover only social events and small stories.
+He takes the advice of his girlfriend Richie Loomis to interview Hugo Trimble, a beloved local history teacher and community gadfly.
+Trimble, in the hospital and fatally ill, regrets that he was unable to expunge corruption from the city's government, which has been under the control of gangster Frankie Scarbine.
+To lift Trimble's spirits, Perrivale persuades his editor and publisher to publish several copies of the paper with a false front page proclaiming that Scarbine has been indicted and that the government leaders have resigned.
 Trimble is touched by the gesture but knows immediately that the page is a fake.

-Soon after at a bar, Perrivale encounters Josh (Lewis Stone), a former reporter and alcoholic who now runs the Clarion presses.
-Several drinks in, the two decide to print the complete run of the next day's edition using the fake front page.
-Scarbine is enraged, even though he has some admiration for Perrivale's nerve, and eventually demands that Perrivale be fired.
-Perrivale considers how he might be able to influence a "runaway grand jury" to investigate the city's corruption.
-After Mike is beaten by one of the Scarbine's men, Josh and the publisher take their knowledge to the grand jury.
+Soon after at a bar, Perrivale encounters Josh, a former reporter and alcoholic who now runs the Clarion presses.
+After several drinks, they decide to print the complete run of the next day's edition using the fake front page.
+Scarbine is enraged, although he has some admiration for Perrivale's nerve, and demands that Perrivale be fired.
+Perrivale considers how he might be able to influence a grand jury to investigate the city's corruption.
+After Mike is beaten by one of Scarbine's men, Josh and the publisher take their knowledge to the grand jury.
 Recovering from his injuries in the hospital, Mike learns that Scarbine's gang has left town and the mayor and city council have resigned.
-Finally getting a promotion, Mike and Richie are able to marry.
+Finally receiving a promotion, Mike is able to marry Richie.